patricklam/plam.new-webpage/content/post/20241116-big-trip-ontario-california-manitoba.md

 <figure>
 {{< gallery-slider dir="/img/20241116-big-trip-ontario-california-manitoba/pasadena">}}
-<figcaption style="text-align:center">BMO in Pasadena; topiary; Pasadena Community College; "Yes on PL"; guns and ammo placemat ad at Mama Lu's Dumpling House; Pasadena City Hall at night.</figcaption>
+<figcaption style="text-align:center">BMO in Pasadena; topiary; Pasadena Community College; "Yes on PL"; guns and ammo placemat ad at Mama Lu's Dumpling House; Pasadena City Hall at night; Onward! talk presented by Karoliine.</figcaption>
 </figure>

 On Monday and Tuesday, I did drop by SPLASH and talk to people, as